GeoVLMath: Enhancing Geometry Reasoning in Vision-Language Models via Cross-Modal Reward for Auxiliary Line Creation: Experiments

 \subsection{Main Results}

-We evaluate GeoVLMath against 18 baseline models on the GeoAuxBench benchmark, with results presented in Table~\ref{tb:overall_evaluation}.
-We summarize three key findings: \textbf{(1) GeoVLMath consistently demonstrates superior performance on GeoAuxBench.} GeoVLMath-3B and GeoVLMath-7B outperform their base models, Qwen2.5-VL-3B-Instruct and Qwen2.5-VL-7B-Instruct, on pass@5.
-Specifically, GeoVLMath-3B achieves an absolute gain of \textbf{+3.55\%} (from 11.61\% to 15.16\%), and GeoVLMath-7B improves by \textbf{+10.19\%} (from 15.93\% to 26.12\%).
-We attribute these gains to the auxiliary-line-aware training signal.
-During training, a cross-modal reward model evaluates the generated auxiliary-line description against a reference auxiliary-line diagram and returns a diagram-text alignment score.
-This supervision guides the model to recognize when auxiliary lines are warranted, position them in appropriate locations, and exploit the resulting constraints to complete multi-step derivations.
-In contrast, baseline models lack this targeted alignment and typically do not proactively construct auxiliary lines, instead relying on direct theorem application and consequently overlooking latent geometric structure.
-As a result, GeoVLMath exhibits stronger diagram-text grounding, clearer reasoning, and more reliable solutions. \textbf{(2) GeoAuxBench-Hard is a challenging benchmark that clearly distinguishes LVLM capabilities in auxiliary-line-aware geometric reasoning.} On the pass@1 metric, GeoAuxBench-Hard yields a clear separation in performance: the leading models, Gemini-2.5-Flash and gpt-5-mini, attain only \textbf{63.16\%}, whereas the open-source Qwen2.5-VL-72B-Instruct reaches \textbf{13.16\%}.
-By design, the benchmark demands deliberate auxiliary-line construction and multi-step spatial reasoning while minimizing shortcut opportunities, and it provides reference diagrams for fine-grained error analysis.
-These attributes establish GeoAuxBench-Hard as a concise yet highly discriminative testbed for reliably distinguishing LVLM capabilities. \textbf{(3) Model scale alone does not compensate for insufficient auxiliary-line awareness.} On GeoAuxBench-Easy, GeoVLMath-7B achieves higher pass@5 than Qwen2.5-VL-32B-Instruct (\textbf{35.56\%} vs. \textbf{23.33\%}).
+As shown in Table~\ref{tb:overall_evaluation} and Table~\ref{tb:overall_evaluation2}, we make three key observations: \textbf{(1) GeoVLMath achieves strong and robust performance among models of comparable scale across benchmarks.} On GeoAuxBench, both GeoVLMath-3B and GeoVLMath-7B outperform their corresponding base models, Qwen2.5-VL-3B-Instruct and Qwen2.5-VL-7B-Instruct, on pass@5.
+GeoVLMath-3B improves by \textbf{+3.53\%} (11.59\% $\rightarrow$ 15.12\%), while GeoVLMath-7B yields a larger gain of \textbf{+10.16\%} (15.89\% $\rightarrow$ 26.05\%).
+Moreover, GeoVLMath consistently surpasses the representative code-driven visual construction method V-Thinker on Pass@5, improving by \textbf{+12.14\%} (13.91\% $\rightarrow$ 26.05\%), despite not relying on executable drawing code or intermediate diagram rendering.
+Beyond this task-aligned benchmark, GeoVLMath also achieves the best performance among the compared models on widely used public benchmarks.
+These results demonstrate that the auxiliary-line-aware training signal generalizes beyond GeoAuxBench and improves geometric reasoning robustness. \textbf{(2) GeoAuxBench-Hard is a challenging benchmark that clearly distinguishes LVLM capabilities in geometric reasoning.} For example, even strong closed-source models such as Gemini-2.5-Flash and gpt-5-mini achieve Pass@1 scores of \textbf{63.16\%}, whereas Qwen2.5-VL-72B-Instruct attains only \textbf{13.16\%}, highlighting a substantial performance gap.
+This is primarily because the benchmark demands deliberate auxiliary-line construction and multi-step spatial reasoning while minimizing shortcut opportunities, and provides reference diagrams for fine-grained error analysis.
+Together, GeoAuxBench-Hard serves as a concise yet highly discriminative testbed for differentiating LVLM capabilities. \textbf{(3) Model scale alone does not compensate for insufficient auxiliary-line awareness.} On GeoAuxBench-Easy, GeoVLMath-7B achieves higher pass@5 than Qwen2.5-VL-32B-Instruct (\textbf{35.56\%} vs. \textbf{23.33\%}).
 On GeoAuxBench-Hard, GeoVLMath-7B also outperforms Qwen2.5-VL-32B-Instruct (\textbf{16.67\%} vs. \textbf{13.16\%}).
-Error analysis indicates that the Qwen2.5-VL-32B-Instruct rarely constructs auxiliary lines, thereby overlooking latent spatial constraints.
-Instead, GeoVLMath-7B more proactively introduces auxiliary lines in appropriate locations and exploits the resulting constraints in subsequent steps.
-These results indicate that supervision of the auxiliary line, rather than parameter count alone, is the decisive factor for reliable reasoning.
+Error analysis shows that Qwen2.5-VL-32B-Instruct rarely constructs auxiliary lines and thus overlooks latent spatial constraints, whereas GeoVLMath-7B proactively introduces appropriate auxiliary lines and exploits the induced constraints during reasoning.
+This comparison highlights that auxiliary-line supervision, rather than model scale alone, is critical for reliable geometric reasoning.